stefanradev93/cINN/README.md

 # General Information
-This repostiory contains the code for the manuscript:
+This repostiory contains the legacy code for the paper:

 <strong>"BayesFlow: Learning complex stochastic models with invertible neural networks"</strong>